MMedSci Advanced Paediatric Nurse Practitioner - NURT108

 Who is it for?

 This is a newly developed programme for paediatric nurses who have been educated to degree level or who can demonstrate that they are able to study at masters level, and who have been working in a paediatric area for a minimum of two years.
-It is for nurses who are demonstrating aspects of leadership and practice commensurate with a future role as an APNP.
+It is for nurses who are demonstrating aspects of leadership and clinical expertise with a future role as a Advanced Paediatric Nurse Practitioner.
+Evidence of a first degree minimum 2.2 or equivalent in a relevant healthcare subject from an approved higher education institution.

 What is it about?